kalkuteminal/Animation-DNA/09-Houdini.md

 - **Resize Container**: Padding > decrease to be faster

 ### Add output
-Output – geometry node
+In OBJ root create output – **Geometry** node to write/read cache and use for rendering or export:

-- Add Geo node
+- Create **Geometry** node, dive in.
 - Add DOP I/O node, set:
   - Set Geometry File
   - DOP Network — DOP sim node